mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 Let’s examine the config file more closely:

-1. Image specifies the docker image to use for this build.
-The latest Python image since the sample application is written in Python
+- `image` specifies the Docker image to use for this build.
+This is the latest Python image since the sample application is written in Python.
-1. AWS CLI and AWS SAM CLI are installed in before script section.
+- AWS CLI and AWS SAM CLI are installed in the `before_script` section.
-1. SAM build, package and deploy commands are used to build, package and deploy the application.
-More details on SAM can be found [here](https://aws.amazon.com/serverless/sam/).
+- SAM build, package, and deploy commands are used to build, package, and deploy the application.

 ### Setting up your AWS credentials with your GitLab account